 This picture shows Tibetan shrubby cinquefoil, var. pumila, observed near Honupatta, Ladakh.
 This variety is prostrate, and its flowers are rather small.
 (Photo copyright © by Kaj Halberg)

 Potentilla bifurca is a prostrate plant, growing on stony or grassy slopes and at the edge of fields.
 This species can be identified by its pinnate leaves, with broad, egg-shaped segments.
-It is widely distributed, from central Europe eastwards to Central Asia, where it is found between 3,500 and 5,200 metres altitude.
+It is widely distributed, from central Europe eastwards to Central Asia, where it is found between 3,500 and 5,200 m altitude.

 Potentilla bifurca, encountered near Honupatta, Ladakh.
 (Photo copyright © by Kaj Halberg)